Information Security Management Systems

-The governing principle of an Information Security Management System (ISMS) is that an organization should design, implement and operate a coherent set of policies, standards, and procedures (PSP) to manage risks to its information assets.
+Information Security Management System (ISMS) Consulting services help an organization to design, implement and operate a coherent set of policies, standards, and procedures (PSP) to manage risks to its information assets.
 While ISO-27001 is the most well-known promoter of the ISMS concept, the idea of an ISMS can be found in other leading IT control frameworks including COBIT (most notably in Risk IT) and FISMA/NIST (most notably in SP 800-39).
 PPS’s ISMS Practice Area addresses the three key life-cycle phases of an ISMS:

 - Strategize: What framework(s) should we consider?
 What attestation do we need to provide to which stakeholders?
 What standards should we align ourselves with?
 What will the process look like if rolling this out world-wide?
 What internal/external resources will we need to design it, implement it, certify it, operate it, and validate it?